 - Muscular sluggishness and weakness

-Testing for a thyroid imbalance is a simple matter, using what’s known as the Barnes test (named after Dr. Broda Barnes).
+You can test for a thyroid imbalance at home, using what’s known as the Barnes test.

-Balancing the thyroid naturally requires the use of products called glandulars (extracts of actual animal glands, such as the thyroid).
+If you do have an underactive thyroid, balancing it naturally requires the use of products called glandulars (extracts of actual animal glands, such as the thyroid).
 Thyroid glandulars are available from several sources, but in my opinion the best is called Thytrophin by Standard Process Products.
 It’s available from Total Health Discount Vitamins.
-Roughly three tablets of Thytrophin is equivalent to one grain of thyroid hormone.
 Patients start with three tablets a day chewed between meals on an empty stomach.

 Even more dramatic results occur when one drop daily of IoSOL is also taken.
 IoSOL is a fantastic iodine product made and distributed by TPCS Distributors.
-You can contact TPCS.
-Note that you can NOT use antiseptic iodine internally; the formulation is poisonous.
+(Do NOT use antiseptic iodine internally; the formulation is poisonous.)